Rode NT2A Mods

 However, both models are plagued by the "Chinese Microphone Syndrome," namely the use of a peaky and bright capsule with a linear circuit.
 While both capsule and circuit are excellent by any objective measure, the combination yields a sonic profile that can be hyped and piercing on some sources.

-If you find your NT2-A to be too bright for your most common recording applications, we would normally recommend one simple fix: replace the mic's original capsule with our RK-47.
-However, the RK-47 does not fit the Rode mounting post/saddle.
-You would have to retrofit our short mounting post into your NT2A, in order to install the capsule.
+If you find your NT2-A to be too bright for your most common recording applications, we recommend replacing the mic's original capsule with our RK-47.

-Because that is more work than most DIY customers are willing to do, we have this alternative recommendation: replace the NT2-A capsule with our RK-12.
-It has a smoother top end, fuller lows, and a less-pronounced high-frequency presence peak than the Rode capsule.
+Alternatively, you could replace the NT2-A capsule with our RK-12.
+The RK-12 has a smoother top end, fuller lows, and a less-pronounced high-frequency presence peak than the Rode capsule.
 It will not give you a radical re-voicing, but should be more usable on more sources than the original.
-And it will screw easily onto the Rode saddle.
+It will screw easily onto the Rode saddle.